-[During the president's report, the president wishes to handle an item from New Business.
-The president tries to add new business with a majority vote.
+[During the president's report, the president wishes to add an item to New Business.
+The organization's bylaws require a 2/3 vote to add new items to the agenda.
+The president tries to add new business with a majority vote.]
 [6 speakers - CH, Comm CH, A, B, C, D]

 Ch: All in favor of adding to the agenda the new business proposed by the Budget Committee say, "Aye".

 [Just over half respond.]

 Those opposed say, "No".
 [Less than half respond.]

 The "Ayes" have it.
 The new business is added to the agenda.

 Ch: The next item of business is to hear from the Budget Committee's support of this new business.
 The chair of the committee will please explain.